orgua/OneWireHub/README.md

 - replace search() algorithm, safes a lot of ram (debug-codeSize-4slaves.ino needs 3986 & 155 byte instead of 3928 & 891 byte) and allows >4 devices

 ### Plans for the future:
-- implementation of ds2450
+- implementation of ds2450, ds2433, ds2501, ds2502
-- add table of tested and working sensors
+- ~~add table of tested and working sensors~~ (documented in the examples of the device)
+- introduce unittests
 - irq-handled hub on supported ports, split lib into onewire() and onewireIRQ()
 - test each example with real onewire-masters, for now it's tested with the onewire-lib and a loxone-system (ds18b20 passed)
 - ~~DS1963S 0x18 iButton, datasheet under NDA~~